fre-denni/portfolio-2024/src/content/projects/yogi.md

 #### FUTURE DEVELOPMENTS

-We are now working to make Yogi an open-source kit that is easy for people to modify and use, for this reasons we are also looking at other cheaper and open-source sensors, in order to make a design more accessible.
+We are now working to make Yogi an open-source kit that is easy for people to modify and use, for this reason, we are also looking at other cheaper and open-source sensors, in order to make a design more accessible.

 <div class="image">